phellonchen/X-LLM/README_TRAIN_EVAL.md

 ## Stage 1
 We find that the Q-former module trained on English image-text data can be transferred to other languages.
 So we use the Q-Former parameters trained in the first stage of BLIP2 to initialize the Q-Former.
 And we start the second stage of training the model directly.

-We will release the stage 1's script as soon as possible.
+We will release the stage 1's script to train the model from sractch as soon as possible.

 ## Stage 2